Living Planet @ Campus

 In 2019, the Guelph Campus Conservation Program was awarded a Go Wild School Grant through WWF Canada to plant the initial phase of the South Residence Native Pollinator Garden.

 This funding was used to purchase native plants from Origin Native Plants, a native plant nursery in Guelph, Ontario.

 In 2020, WWF Canada awarded the Guelph Campus Conservation Program a second Go Wild School Grant to expand the South Residence Native Pollinator Garden and create educational signage for the site.

 This funding was used to purchase native plants from Origin Native Plants, a native plant nursery located in Guelph, Ontario and print signage for the garden.

 You can learn more about this project by visiting the Guelph Campus Conservation Program page.

-In 2020, Living Glass Labs was awarded a Go Wild School Grant by WWF Canada to develop their Conservation through Propagation project, which will provide Canadian schools with educational tools and opportunities to learn about endangered plant species.
+In 2020, WWF Canada awarded Living Glass Labs a Go Wild School Grant to develop their Conservation through Propagation project, providing Canadian schools with educational tools and opportunities to learn about endangered plant species.

 You can learn more about this project by visiting Living Glass' Conservation through Propagation website page.